eleramp/pybullet-object-models/README.md

   - URDF file to load the object into the simulation.

-Furthermore, there are three SDF files, each loading some YCB objects arranged according to a specific layout.
+Furthermore, there are 3 SDF files, each loading some YCB objects arranged according to a specific layout.
 The layouts reproduce the layouts of the [GRASPA-benchmark](https://github.com/robotology/GRASPA-benchmark).

 ## Setup